ramsayd/duncansdances/50_music.md

 Why is the website called Clear Beat?
 </div>
 <p>
-When we startaed dancing we liked a clear beat, when we started to run a dance and set up the website I called it; Clearbeat.
+When we startaed dancing we liked a clear beat, when we started to run a dance and set up the website we called it; Clearbeat.
-</p><p>From the review of the music just over half of our music is vocals, but generally not ones where the singer's voice drowns out the music.
+</p><p>From the review of the music you will see that just over half of our music is vocals, but not ones where the singer's voice drowns out the music.
 </p></article>